LuxCoreRender/LuxCore/README.md

 sudo pip3 install PySide
 (or sudo pip install PySide)

-You can avoid to install PySide if you use only the command line tools avilable in pyluxcoretool.
+You can avoid to install PySide if you use only the command line tools available in pyluxcoretool.
 You can than run pyluxcoretool with a:

 python3 pyluxcoretools.zip